dereuromark/cakephp-sandbox/SETUP.md

 Then make sure, core + all plugins are also available.
 This should be done using composer from your application dir:

+	composer update

+and from there on

 	composer install

-and from there on

-	composer update

 Consider using a vhost setup to map the base path to `http://sandbox.local/`.
 This will ensure that all linked assets will be found.
 Should also work without, though.

 Then:

-* Set up your database.php file in /Config.
+* Set up your `app_local.php` file in `/config`.
-* Optionally create a configs_private.php file with your custom and local settings.
-Those will not be version-controlled.
+This will not be version-controlled.
 I use it for email setup, API keys and core salt value etc.
 * Make sure you are in debug mode (2).

 Everything should be up and running.